chaosmail/chaosmail.github.com/_posts/2016-10-22-intro-to-deep-learning-for-computer-vision.md

 #### Non-linearities (Activation Functions)

- Due to the singularity in the step function, other non-linear activation functions have been discovered and tested for NNs.
+ Due to the singularity in the step function, other non-linear activation functions have been proposed and successfully used in NNs.

 * *Rectified Linear Unit* (ReLU) is the most widely used non-linearity for DNNs and is computed via $$y = max(0, x)$$.
-While not being perfectly differentiable at position 0, the ReLU function greatly improves the learning process of the network due to the fact that the total gradient is simply passed to the input layer when the gate triggers.
+While not being differentiable at position 0, the ReLU function greatly improves the learning process of the network due to the fact that the total gradient is simply passed to the input layer when the gate triggers.
 * *Leaky Rectified Linear Unit* (Leaky ReLU) exploits the fact that the original ReLU is set to 0 for negative inputs and hence does not propagate a gradient for negative inputs (this is a crucial fact for initialization).
 * *Sigmoid* non-linearities are commonly used together with regression networks in the final output layer as the outputs are bounded between $$-1$$ and $$1$$.
-* *Softmax* non-linearities are commonly used together with classification networks in the final output layer, as the sum of the total outputs results to $$1$$.
+* *Softmax* non-linearities are commonly used together with classification networks in the final output layer, as the sum of the total outputs results to $$1$$ - similar to a probability distribution.
 * *Hyperbolic tangent* (tanh) non-linearities are often used as a replacement for the sigmoid function leading to slightly better training results due to more stable numeric computation.

 ### Deep Neural Networks